 ALONG THE DANUBE CANAL

 Spittelau is the site of the waste incineration plant designed by Friedensreich Hundertwasser until 1992.
 Hundertwasser’s work, which was very controversial at the time, now stands for environmentally friendly district heating or cooling rather than toxic exhaust fumes.
 The landscape along the Danube Canal became Hundertwasser’s favorite motif for his first drawings and watercolors.
+The square between the waste incineration plant and the metro station Spittelau has been transformed into a modern mobility point.
+A plus is the living wall above the entrance to the metro.

 The “Floating Gardens” are a park of about 1500 m², horticulturally designed by Carla Lo 2020 above the former Kaiserbadschleuse.
 Across the street we see Otto Wagner’s blue and white Schützenhaus.